Botswana Safari: Why It's Unique Compared to Other African Destinations?

 Guides aren't included, meaning first-time safari-goers might struggle to spot elusive animals.

-For travelers looking for a stress-free, all-inclusive safari with expert guidance and no crowds, Botswana's private reserves far surpass self-drive destinations in both experience and exclusivity.
+For travelers seeking a stress-free, all-inclusive safari with expert guidance and minimal crowds, Botswana's private reserves far surpass self-drive destinations in both experience and exclusivity.

 Botswana's Lack of Mass-Market Lodges Compared to Kenya & South Africa